nextcloud/desktop/doc/building.rst

 Compiling
 ---------

-1. Make sure your environment variable %PATH% has the possible minimum
+1. Make sure your environment variable %PATH% has no conflicting information to the environment you will use to compile the client.
+For instance, if you have installed OpenSSL previously and have added it to %PATH%, the OpenSSL installed might be a different version than what was installed via KDE Craft.
 2. Open the Command Prompt (cmd.exe)
 3. Run: